Alabama Car Accident Lawsuits and Settlements

 Best Venues in Alabama for Car Accident Cases

-Another major factor that impacts the settlement value of Alabama car accident cases is what venue or court the case is in.
+Another major factor affecting the settlement value of Alabama car accident cases is the venue, or court, in which the case is filed.
 In most personal injury cases, big cities and densely populated urban areas are consistently more plaintiff-friendly.
 Alabama’s most significant cities and urban areas are Huntsville, Birmingham, Montgomery, and Mobile.

-Huntsville is the biggest of the 4, but the city is spread out over three different counties (Madison County, Limestone County, and Morgan County).
+Huntsville is the largest of the 4, but the city is spread across 3 counties (Madison, Limestone, and Morgan).
 Madison County is plaintiff-friendly, but Limestone and Morgan Counties are not.
 Birmingham has the demographics of a plaintiff-friendly jurisdiction, but again, the urban population is split between Jefferson and Shelby Counties.
-Jefferson is considered the much better venue for plaintiffs in tort cases.
-Montgomery is the 3rd biggest city and the state capital, which is entirely within a single county (Montgomery County).
+Jefferson is considered a much better venue for plaintiffs in tort cases.
+Montgomery is the 3rd-largest city and the state capital, and is entirely within a single county (Montgomery County).
 Still, it is slightly different demographically from other cities and less favorable to plaintiffs.
-The city of Mobile is entirely within Mobile County, and this is a consistently plaintiff-friendly venue.
+The city of Mobile is entirely within Mobile County, and this venue is consistently plaintiff-friendly.

 Alabama Car Accident Settlements and Verdicts